Increasing the Attractiveness of Mass Customization: The Role of Complementary On-line Services and Range of Options

 Abstract: This study investigates the antecedents of consumer intentions to use mass customization on the Internet and the joint role of complementary on-line services (visualization, salesperson interaction, and post-purchase product adaptation) and the range of mass customization options in on-line mass customization.
 It extends past research by demonstrating that perceptions of control and enjoyment, in addition to perceptions of product outcome and complexity, have a strong impact on consumer intentions to use an on-line mass customization process.
 The study finds that both increasing the range of mass customization options and providing complementary on-line services enhance perceptions of product outcome, control, and enjoyment in using an on-line mass customization process.
 However, in contrast to the range of mass customization options, complementary on-line services can be increased without increasing the perceived complexity of the process.
 Finally, perceived control mediates the negative effect of perceived complexity on consumer intentions to use on-line mass customization.

-: Mass customization, on-line services, perceived complexity, perceived control, perceived enjoyment, on-line interaction, on-line visualization.
+Key Words and Phrases: Mass customization, on-line services, perceived complexity, perceived control, perceived enjoyment, on-line interaction, on-line visualization.